darjdouze/mini_projects/FRONTENDMENTOR/QR Code/README-template.md

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**

 ### What I learned

+1. Even if the child container has no margins, the parent container might have margins automatically added in by the browser.
+For Chrome this is 8px all around.

+2. The body element tag is a subset of the HTML tag.
+If you try to set a background colour to the body, or assign any other properties like centering for subsequent child elements, because the size of your body element is restricted...you're not going to get a centering to the middle of the page.
+Instead, ensure that you set a min-height : 100% to your HTML tag (because this height is derived from the viewport that you're seeing the page on.
+Not setting a width means you get the entire width of the screen.)

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.